idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step07_extra_element_ids.md

 ### Features

 - Assign reporting IDs for input geometric components (pins or assemblies) during lattice mesh generations.
-- Supports the following default numbering scheme (`assign_type` = `'cell'`):
+- Supports the following numbering schemes (set with [!param](/Mesh/PatternedHexMeshGenerator/assign_type)):

-  - `Cell` (default): Assign unique IDs for each component in the lattice in sequential order (begins at 0 in the top left corner of the pattern).
+  - `cell` (default): Assign unique IDs for each component in the lattice in sequential order (begins at 0 in the top left corner of the pattern).
-  - `Pattern`: assign a different ID for each unique input component
+  - `pattern`: assign a different ID for each unique input component
-  - `Manual`: use a manual numbering scheme provided by user
+  - `manual`: use a manual numbering scheme provided by user
 - When assembly duct regions are present, these regions are numbered sequentially starting from the inner-most region to the outer-most region.

 ### Notes